-- 1) Projection for 2019.
+Projection for 2022.
 There are wide variations.
-The premium normally varies between 5 and 20 percent.
-No wage trends for 2019 have been taken into account when making the calculations.
-The premium is paid on salary portions up to 30 price base amounts. - 2) Free premium setting is applied and the premium is within the interval SEK 26-43/month, equivalent to slightly less than 0.15 percent in the event of salaries of 7.5 price base amounts (SEK 348 750 per year) - 3) A premium is not paid for 2019 as TRR is well consolidated.
-Local collective agreement companies pay 0.40 percent.
+The premium is decided individually and normally varies between 5 and 20 per cent.
+No wage trends for 2022 have been taken into account when making the calculations.
+The premium is paid on salary portions up to 30 price base amounts.

+- Free premium setting is applied and the premium is within the interval SEK 20-39/month, equivalent to slightly less than 0.07 per cent in the event of salaries of 7.5 price base amounts (SEK 393 750 per year) - 3) Local collective agreement companies pay 0.50 per cent.